Maryland Lemon Law: Your Complete Legal Guide

 Manufacturer's Response Obligation

-After receiving the consumer’s notice, the manufacturer, factory branch, agent, or authorized dealer must:
+After receiving your notice, the manufacturer, factory branch, agent, or authorized dealer must:

 - Provide an opportunity to cure the defect

-- Complete corrections within 30 days of the manufacturer’s receipt of notification
+- Complete corrections within 30 days of receipt of notification

-- Make repairs at no charge to the consumer, even if repairs occur after warranty expiration
+- Make repairs at no charge to you, even if repairs occur after the warranty expires

 Consumer Remedies: Refund vs. Replacement

-When a manufacturer is unable to repair a vehicle after a reasonable number of attempts, Md.
+When a manufacturer cannot repair a vehicle after a reasonable number of attempts, Md.
 Code, Com.
-Law § 14-1502(c) requires the manufacturer or factory branch to provide the consumer’s choice of remedies.
+Law § 14-1502(c) gives the consumer the choice of two remedies.

 Option 1: Replacement Vehicle